WITH OWNER CLINTON VICKS

 farmers.
 Foraging is also a newly added aspect of The VEFF, and our natural forest area provides an ideal experience. #VEFFCulinary

-We are still actively renovating and curating The VEFF experience.
-Our primary construction projects are completing the kitchen and dining, restoration and repurposing of two outdoor pavilions which will be utilized as hosting venues and STEMS learning centers for local farmers, students, and community members, and restoration of a barn.
-(I put this in red so we can discuss if we want to include parts of the experience that are still being worked on and thus are not part of the current experience)
+Our primary construction projects are, restoring and repurposing two outdoor pavilions, and a barn which will be utilized as hosting venues and STEAM learning centers for local farmers, students, and community members, and restoration of a barn.

 Copyright © 2023 The Vicks Estate - All Rights Reserved.